-There are many different types of chemical peels, from alpha-hydroxy acids, glycolic acids, to trichloroacetic acid, Cosmelan peels, Vi Peels, Mesopeels, and Dermamelan peels.
-Choosing the best type of chemical peel, based on both your skin type and skin care condition, is Dr. Michele Green’s expertise.
-Dr. Green will customize a skin care regime for you and pair your skin care products with the best type of chemical peel specifically designed for you.
-Choosing the correct type and strength of chemical peel, based on your skin type and underlying skin care concerns, is critical to having the best cosmetic results.
+There are numerous kinds of chemical peels, such as those with alpha-hydroxy acids, glycolic acids, trichloroacetic acids, Cosmelan peels, Vi Peels, mesopeels, and dermamelan peels.
+With so many options, it can be difficult to know which peel would be the best fit for you to reach your desired appearance.
+Choosing the correct type and strength of the chemical peel, based on your skin type and underlying skincare concerns, is critical to having the best cosmetic results.

 What is a chemical peel?

-A chemical peel is a type of skin resurfacing treatment which uses a chemical solution that is applied to the skin to removes the outer layers of dead skin.
+A chemical peel is a type of skin resurfacing treatment that uses a chemical solution to remove the outer layers of dead skin.
 They are often combined with other cosmetic procedures to treat wrinkles, uneven skin tone, and skin texture by stimulating skin cell turnover.
 As a result, it corrects skin discoloration, unclogs pores, and gives the skin a vibrant glow.
-Chemical peels remove the outermost layers of the skin.
-Depending on the strength and type of chemical peel, the depth of the peel and effect can be controlled.
-This controlled injury to the skin, is what facilities the peeling of the skin, and improvement in the texture of the skin, treating acne, acne scars, sun damage, lines, wrinkles, and hyperpigmentation.
+There are different strengths and types of chemical peels that will determine how deep the peel will penetrate the skin and its subsequent effects.
+This controlled injury to the skin is what facilitates the peeling of the skin, and allows for improvements in skin texture, acne, acne scars, sun damage, lines, wrinkles, and pigmentation.

-Three are many different types of chemical peels, based on skin care concerns, skin type, and the areas of the body being treated with the chemical peel.
-The different types of chemical peels used include acids such as BHA’s (beta hydroxy acids), AHA’s (alpha hydroxy acids), Lactic Acid, Jessner solution and TCA’s (Trichloroacetic acids), amongst others which are applied to the skin.
-These acids, through chemical reaction with the skin, gently penetrate the layers of the skin breaking down dead skin cells.
+There are many different types of chemical peels, based on skincare concerns, skin type, and the areas of the body being treated with the chemical peel.
+The different types of chemical peels used include acids such as beta hydroxy acids (BHAs), alpha-hydroxy acids (AHAs), lactic acid, Jessner solution, and Trichloroacetic acids (TCAs), among others that are applied to the skin.
+These acids, through a chemical reaction with the skin, gently penetrate the layers of the skin, breaking down dead skin cells.
 The chemical reaction with the skin causes the dead skin cells to gently peel off.
 The shedding of dead skin cells can be dramatic or superficial depending on the type of acid and the strength used.
 Chemical peels can have light, medium, or deep strengths and may require different chemical formulations based on your desired results.

 - Sun damage